 Twelve minutes later, when Columbia should have been making its final approach to the runway, a mission controller received a phone call.
 The caller said a television network was showing video of the shuttle breaking up in the sky.

 Shortly afterward, NASA declared a space shuttle 'contingency' and sent search and rescue teams to the suspected debris sites in Texas and later, Louisiana.
 Later that day, NASA declared the astronauts lost.

 "This is indeed a tragic day for the NASA family, for the families of the astronauts who flew on STS-107, and likewise is tragic for the nation," stated NASA's administrator at the time, Sean O'Keefe.

 The search for debris took weeks, as it was shed over a zone of some 2,000 square miles (5,180 square kilometers) in east Texas alone.
-NASA eventually recovered 84,000 pieces, representing nearly 40 percent of Columbia.
-Among them were the crew remains, which were identified with DNA.
+NASA eventually recovered 84,000 pieces, representing nearly 40 percent of Columbia by weight.
+Among the recovered material were crew remains, which were identified with DNA.